Alaska Court Records

 How Do I Get Divorce Records in Alaska?

-For fax requests, send the applicable fee, completed request form, and copy of acceptable identification to (907) 465–3618.
+For fax requests, send the applicable fee, completed request form, and a copy of acceptable identification to (907) 465–3618.

 Department of Health and Social Services